yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 Valery Smyslov
 for helpful comments and discussions that have shaped this document.

-The authors gratefully acknowlege the contribution of Ralph Holz, who was a coauthor of RFC 7525, the previous version of this document.
+The authors gratefully acknowledge the contribution of Ralph Holz, who was a coauthor of RFC 7525, the previous version of this document.

-See RFC 7525 for additional acknowledgements for the previous revision of this document.
+See RFC 7525 for additional acknowledgments for the previous revision of this document.

 --- back